mujeebansari02/portfolio/README.md

-# Muhammed Mujeeb Ansari - Portfolio
+# Personal Portfolio Website

-A modern, responsive portfolio website showcasing my skills, experience, and projects as a Data Analyst, Web Developer, Software Engineer, and Software Tester.
+A modern, responsive portfolio website showcasing my skills, projects, and professional experience.

 ## 🚀 Features

 - Responsive design that works on all devices
 - Modern and clean UI with smooth animations
-- Dark theme with accent colors
-- Interactive sections for skills, experience, projects, and more
+- Interactive sections for skills, projects, and experience
-- Contact form for easy communication
+- Contact form with Formspree integration
-- Mobile-friendly navigation
-- Optimized performance
+- SEO optimized
+- Fast loading with optimized assets

 ## 🛠️ Technologies Used

 - HTML5
-- CSS3 (with CSS Variables and Flexbox/Grid)
+- CSS3
-- JavaScript (ES6+)
+- JavaScript
 - Font Awesome Icons
 - Google Fonts
-- Formspree for contact form
+- Formspree for form handling

-## 📱 Sections
+## 📋 Sections

 - Home/About
 - Skills